WANdisco/wandisco-documentation-ldm/docs/installation.md

 By default, SSH access is insecure, with username `user`, and password `password` on port 2222.
 Edit the SSH access properties in the `/etc/wandisco/live-migrator/application.properties` file to adjust to your requirements.

-The configuration properties for SSH are listed in the [SSH access](./configuration.md#ssh-access) section.
+Refer to the [SSH access](./configuration.md#ssh-access) section for details about the required properties.

 #### Default access